'Duck Dynasty' anti-gay fallout sparks wider debate on tolerance

 "We are in discussions with A&E to see what that means for the future of 'Duck Dynasty'."

-"Duck Dynasty," one of cable TV's top non-sports programs that has turned its bearded stars into celebrities, has spawned hundreds of merchandise items sold at retailers such as Target and Wal-Mart, from sporting goods and apparel to camouflage reclining furniture.
+"Duck Dynasty," one of cable TV's top non-sports programs that has turned its bearded stars into celebrities, has spawned hundreds of merchandise items sold at retailers such as Target (TGT.N) and Wal-Mart (WMT.N), from sporting goods and apparel to camouflage reclining furniture.

 Its themed merchandise has brought in some $400 million in sales, according to Forbes magazine.